lazzarigioele/graphanalyzer/README.md

 ## Tutorial

 In this section, we will examine some example vOTUs in order to better understand how `graphanalyzer.py` works.
-All vOTUs discussed in this section are contained here in `testinput.tar.gz`, so every user can test the script with the same data and obtain the same results.
+All vOTUs discussed in this section are contained here in `testinput-small.tar.gz`, so every user can test the script with the same data and obtain the same results.

 Let's take for example vOTU_123. vConTACT2 put the Status "Outlier", so we know that vOTU_123 is present in the global graph, even though it's not clustered with other genomes.
 The results table reports: